publication date: Nov. 9, 2018

 Progression-free survival (primary endpoint, investigator-assessed): EPd reduced the risk of disease progression by 46% (hazard ratio: 0.54; 95% confidence interval: 0.34 to 0.86, p=0.0078), demonstrating a median PFS of 10.25 months (95% CI: 5.59 to non-estimable) vs. 4.67 months (95% CI: 2.83 to 7.16) for Pd alone after a minimum follow-up of 9.1 months.

-Overall response … Continue reading FDA approves Empliciti + pomalidomide and dexamethasone for multiple myeloma
+Safety: Serious adverse reactions were reported in 22% of patients treated … Continue reading FDA approves Empliciti + pomalidomide and dexamethasone for multiple myeloma

 To access this members-only content, please log in.